Who says you can’t teach an old dog new tricks?

 Our professional drivers have a lot of responsibility when executing a campaign.
 Their roles are vital to the health of our business, so we continually work to improve the tools to which they have access.

 The XRS system also allows immediate access to every driver’s hours of service records.
 This ensures we are in compliance with Department of Transportation regulations and has helped us better manage each driver’s workload.
 In return, we have improved the proper work-to-rest ratio for the drivers, creating a safer driving fleet.

-“The technology we’ve enhanced our fleet with is just one piece of the safety puzzle,” says Clark LaGanke, our operations field and safety manager.
+“The technology we’ve enhanced our fleet with is just one piece of the safety puzzle,” says Clark LaGanke, our operations field, and safety manager.
 “Our drivers receive ongoing training.
 We inspect and maintain our vehicles regularly.
-There’s risk management policies in play to keep our team and our advertiser brands protected.”
+There are risk management policies in play to keep our team and our advertiser brands protected.”

 “The technology helps us improve productivity and performance,” adds LaGanke.
 “That only makes the value for our advertisers greater.”